smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 In SQL Server, a foreign key constraint enforces a relationship between columns in two tables, ensuring that the value in a column (or set of columns) in one table matches the value in a referenced column in another table.
 This constraint maintains referential integrity by preventing actions that would leave orphaned rows or break relationships, such as inserting a nonexistent reference or deleting a referenced row.

-The `sys.sql_expression_dependencies` table does not represent foreign key constraints.
+The `sys.sql_expression_dependencies` view does not represent foreign key constraints.
 Refer to the `sys.foreign_keys` table for information about foreign keys.

 ```sql
 USE foo;